What is a service desk analyst?

 Maximizing automation and AI in IT support

 Artificial Intelligence (AI) and automation improve efficiency, reduce response times, and enhance user experiences.
-In Freshservice report, 35% of respondents said automation of repetitive tasks and workflows will become almost automatic.
-Here’s how an AI-powered service desk and automations can empower service desk analysts:
+Here's how an AI-powered service desk and automations can empower service desk analysts:

-• Event prioritization: AI learns from your organization’s incident and event data to predict or identify events that may have a business impact i.e. which IT or business services are affected, how badly, and what it means to business operations and outcomes.
+Event prioritization: AI analyzes your organization’s incident and event data to predict or identify events that could impact your business by determining which IT or business services are affected, how severe the impact is, and what it means for business operations and outcomes.

-• Root cause analysis: AI identifies patterns in events and service topologies to pinpoint the root cause of issues.
-This educes the time analysts spend troubleshooting and allows them to focus on more critical tasks.
+Root cause analysis: AI identifies patterns in events and service topologies to pinpoint the root cause of issues.
+This reduces the time analysts spend troubleshooting and allows them to focus on more critical tasks.

 Best practices for service desk analysts